-When people know more about the counterfeit versions than they do the true and correct principles, the resemblance between the two can be enough to make them run the other way.
+People sometimes shy away from information related to the law of attraction because it has been known to foster greed, selfishness, instant gratification, or dance dangerously close to even witchery.
+True principles will always have their counterfeit or misuse, and when people know more about the counterfeit version than they do the true and correct principle behind it, the resemblance between the two can be enough to make them run the other way.

-For those who will do this, and who will ask for a spiritual confirmation, it will come, bringing them the peace of mind they seek.
+For those who will do this and ask for a confirmation from God, it will come, bringing the peace of mind they seek.
 If their conclusion is wrong, they’ll be left with a stupor of thought.
-They can test it both ways until they have their sure answer.
+They can test it both ways until they have a sure answer.
+(D&C 9:9)

 Now, if you have ever been nervous about learning how to use your thoughts to influence the results in your life, I totally respect that concern.
 But it’s important to realize that you are already constantly influencing the results in your life by your thoughts – I’m just here to help you do it consciously, so that your results are more in line with how you really want your life to turn out.

 However, in spite of all I’ve said, if your conscience ever tells you that you absolutely shouldn’t learn any more from me, then by all means, listen to your conscience and follow it.
 Context and timing is everything!
-You may simply dismiss it politely with respect for this particular person’s point of view.
-I just ask that you reserve character judgment until you’ve done your own homework to study it all out in your own mind, and ask God for yourself about the conclusion you come to, rather than blindly taking the word of your neighbor’s great aunt’s brother-in-law or anyone else.
+You may simply dismiss it politely with respect for another person’s point of view.
+I just ask that you reserve character judgment until you’ve done your homework, rather than blindly taking the word of your neighbor’s great aunt’s brother-in-law, or anyone else.

 (I’d do the same for you. 😉 )